Bronx Republican Party

-The Bronx Republican Party, more commonly known as the Bronx GOP, is a regional affiliate of the United States Republican Party for the borough of the Bronx in New York City, New York.
+The Bronx Republican Party, more commonly known as the Bronx GOP, is a regional affiliate of the United States Republican Party for the Bronx, New York City, New York.

 Leadership

-Unlike most other county affiliates for the Republican Party, mostly due to the small size of the Bronx GOP, they do not maintain a traditional committee, instead simply having a chairman and a leader for each seat in the New York State Assembly.
+Unlike most other county affiliates for the Republican Party, mostly due to the small size of the Bronx GOP, they do not maintain a traditional committee.
+Instead, they simply have a chairman and a leader for each seat in the New York State Assembly.

 The Current Chairman is Michael Rendino, who was elected in 2016 and re-elected to the office in 2019.
 He is still the Chair of the organization as of 2025.

 History

 Malcolm Smith bribery scandal

 On April 2, 2013, the party's chairman Joseph J. Savino was arrested on charges of corruption for accepting a bribe from Democratic State Senator Malcolm Smith to secure the Republican nomination for the 2013 New York City mayoral election.
 He would be succeeded by John Greaney, a navy veteran and firefighter from the September 11th attacks and a former civil employee who raised concerns as he was a personal friend of Savino and had thousands of dollars of debt.